One of the most popular places in the world for tourism, Turkey is now establishing itself as a destination for higher education

 The Turkish government is actively seeking to increase the number of foreign students that attend higher education institutions.
 However, scholarships and initiatives are aimed mainly at countries in Central Asia, Africa, the Middle East and Eastern Europe.

 It can be difficult for students from other areas to obtain funding, but that's not to say it doesn't exist.
 Individual universities may offer tailored scholarships and you can search for these on websites such as Study Abroad - Turkey .

-Students attending UK universities can take part in the EU's educational exchange programme Erasmus .
-The scheme offers work placements, study opportunities and language assistantships, which can last from three months to one academic year.
+Students attending UK universities can take part in the EU's education, training and youth support programme Erasmus+ .
+The scheme replaces its predecessor 'Erasmus' and offers study, training, work experience and voluntary placements to millions of students.
+Opportunities last from three months to one academic year.